 In 2005, Owen Dyer reported in BMJ that “A Labour MP has called for a public debate on the genetic risks of marriages between first cousins in Britain’s Pakistani community, after reports of an unusually high rate of autosomal recessive disorders among children near her constituency.
 Ann Cryer, MP for Keighley in West Yorkshire, said on the BBC television programme Newsnight: ‘We have to stop this tradition of first cousin marriages.'”

 The genetic risks in question are related to something called unmasking.
 It goes something like this: We each receive one copy of each gene from each of our parents.
-Thus, we inherit two versions of each gene (called alleles); one is dominant and one recessive.
+Thus, we inherit two versions of each gene (called alleles); one can be dominant and the other recessive.
 For a recessive gene to actually manifest in an individual, both copies of the gene must be the recessive allele.
-If an individual inherits only one recessive allele of the gene, the individual is considered a carrier who can pass on the illness to their offspring.
-But when an individual inherits two copies of a dangerous recessive allele, they the gene is said to be unmasked and inherit the condition.
+If an individual inherits only one recessive allele of the gene, the individual is considered a carrier who can pass on the potential for illness to their offspring.
+But when an individual inherits two copies of a dangerous recessive allele, the gene is said to be unmasked and he or she will inherit the condition.

 Each carrier has a 50% chance of passing on the dangerous allele to their child, but when a gene is rare in a population, few individuals are carriers.
 Trouble is, cousins share one set of grandparents.
 While the odds of either grandparent being a carrier of a rare allele are low, if one grandparent is a carrier, then there is a 50% chance that each of their children (the cousins’ parents) are also carriers.
 So the risk of a child inheriting two copies of a dangerous allele is elevated compared to non-related marriages since they have a greater chance of inheriting the same recessive allele from their common ancestors.